LaunchThat/frontend-guidelines-questionnaire/README.md

 - **Are you following the accessibility recommendations laid out in [this checklist](http://a11yproject.com/checklist.html)?**
 - **What accessibility-related [tools](http://a11yproject.com/resources.html) are you using in your workflow?**

+- Accessibility is largely an afterthought.
+- No guidelines and/or tooling.

 ---------------

 ## Tooling